-A study carried out in Finland has provided more evidence of how we can use fetal rhesus group testing in order to offer anti-D prophylaxis only to those rhesus negative women who are carring rhesus positive babies and thus reduce the number of women who need to consider whether they want to have this.
+A study carried out in Finland has provided more evidence on targeting anti-D. Or, in other words, how we can use fetal rhesus group testing in order to offer anti-D prophylaxis only to those rhesus negative women who are carrying rhesus positive babies.
+This would reduce the number of women who need to consider whether they want to have this.

 Anti-D has been offered postnatally for about 40 years (and if this area is new to you, you can find a series of blog posts that I have written to explain this issue beginning here) and, for the past few years, some areas have been offering women antenatal anti-D as well, although the use of anti-D in pregnancy is more controversial, because a significant number of the pregnant women who are offered anti-D in pregnancy are carrying rhesus negative babies and are therefore not at risk of becoming sensitised if they come into contact with their baby’s blood.